 Problem Possible Cause What to Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped.
 Replace fuse or reset circuit breaker.
 Power surge. • Unplug the microwave oven, then plug it back in.
-Plug not fully inserted into wall outlet.
-Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
+Plug not fully inserted into wall outlet. • Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
 Door not securely closed.
 Open the door and close securely.
-Floor of the oven is warm, even when the oven has not been used Heat from the cooktop light may make the oven floor get warm. • This is normal.
-"LOCKED" appears on display The control has been locked. • Press and hold CLEAR/OFF for about 3 seconds to unlock the control.
-You hear an unusual, low-tone beep You have tried to start the Reminder without a valid time of day.
-Start over and enter a valid time of day.
-You have tried to change the power level when it is not allowed.
-Many of the oven's features are preset and cannot be changed.
+Floor of the oven is warm, even when the oven has not been used The cooktop light is located below the oven floor.
+When the light is on, the heat it produces may make the oven floor get warm. • This is normal.
+"LOC" appears on display The control has been locked. • Press and hold CLEAR/OFF for about 3 seconds to unlock the control.
+Vent fan will not turn off The vent fan automatically turns on to cool internal parts while the microwave is on. • The vent fan cannot be turned off while the microwave is operating.
+This is normal.
+Wait for the microwave to turn off and the fan will either go off automatically or you will need to turn it off by pressing the Vent Fan pad after the microwave is off.
+"BAD PROBE" appears on display The probe has not been completely inserted into the oven wall outlet. • Insert the probe properly into the oven wall outlet.
+The probe is defective. • Replace the probe.
+"PLEASE INSERT PROBE" appears on display Probe has been forgotten or not inserted properly.
+Insert the probe properly into the oven wall outlet.
 "SENSOR ERROR" appears on display When using a Sensor feature, the door was opened before steam could be detected.
 Do not open door until steam is sensed and time is shown counting down on display.
-Steam not detected in maximum amount of time.
-Use Time Cook to heat for more time.
-Food amount too large for Sensor Reheat Sensor Reheat is for single servings of recommended foods.
-Use Time Cook for large amounts of food.
-"BAD PROBE" or "PLEASE INSERT PROBE" appears on display Probe has been forgotten or may not be inserted properly into oven outlet.
-Insert the probe properly into the oven wall outlet.
-The probe is defective.
-Replace the probe.
+Steam was not detected in maximum amount of time. • Use Time Cook to heat for more time.